eshtmc/leadership/president/saa-team.md

 1.Book meeting room（make sure the meeting room is reserved for the next month， contact yuge.chen@ericsson.com for A3 innovation room booking for four months）

-2.Keep inventory box has all the materials for meetings next month.
-Update the Ware Housing spreadsheet updated，has 5+）
+2.Keep inventory box; it has all the materials for regular meetings.
+Update the Ware Housing spreadsheet in case of changes.

 3. SAA assignment in role booking.
 SAA on duty should attend the officer meeting for regular meeting preparation